PlasmoHQ/bpp/README.md

       keys: ${{ secrets.BPP_KEYS }}
 ```

-This works if you're targeting a group of browsers that share similar format, such as chrome and edge.
+This works if you're targeting a group of browsers that share a similar format, such as Chrome or Edge.

 ## Acknowledgements